-The ElectroScience Laboratory (ESL) is a major center-of-excellence in the Department of Electrical and Computer Engineering and one of the largest radio frequency and optics research laboratories in the world.
+The ElectroScience Laboratory (ESL) is a major center-of-excellence in the Ohio State College of Engineering and one of the largest radio frequency and optics research laboratories in the world.
 Since 1942, ESL has consistently maintained a national and international preeminence in electromagnetics, influencing radio research like no other institution in the world.
 ESL faculty, research scientists, and students are involved in all aspects of electromagnetic and RF technologies, including:

 - Satellite and ultra-wide-bandwidth communications

 - Ground penetrating radar systems

 - Computational methods and measurements

 A variety of emerging areas are also being pursued, such as those related to:

 - Polymers and packaging

 Established in 1942, ESL is a distinctive university center where world-class faculty and research scientists lead projects that provide state-of-the-art exploration and superior training for graduate and undergraduate students.
 ESL is a multidisciplinary research facility that collaborates with other laboratories across our campus, such as Nanotech West and Solid State Electronics and Photonics, working with microfabrication, solid state, and other materials.

 In addition to our indoor anechoic chamber RF measurement facility, we have a complete complement of electromagnetic test facilities utilized by our team of researchers.
 We offer government and industry sponsors an environment for both fundamental and engineering system research to solve the most demanding real-world challenges.